 We get a lot of questions about using the Universal IR remote with Sony cameras, specifically the NEX series and X7R.
 The Universal IR remote will work fine with all of these cameras, in fact it is your only option for remote triggering the NEX cameras as they are not equipped with a wired shutter release port.
 You will find a wired shutter release for the X7R in our store.

 Using the Universal IR Remote to Start and Stop Video Recording

 The Universal IR remote can be used to start and stop video recording on Canon cameras that have video capability.
 Once the remote is programmed for this mode (see programming instructions in the quick start programming guide) the first activation of the remote will start the programming and the second will stop it.
-You can use either the button or an input from StopShot to start and stop the recording.
+You can use either the button or an output from StopShot to start and stop the recording.
 Couple the remote with StopShot to allow triggered video capture.